authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification.md

 ## Mark Certificate (MC)

 A certificate issued by a Certificate Authority in accordance with the Minimum Security Requirements for Issuance of Mark Certificates.
-These requiremetns are defined in a separate document.
+These requirements are defined in a separate document.

 A Mark Certificate is one type of a BIMI Evidence Document, and there are two